April 6, 2016

 Within the Judicial Separation proceedings, the Court can make an Order in respect of finances.
 If the parties are not able to reach agreement, the Court can be asked to intervene and impose an Order.

 It is not possible to obtain any type of Pension Order within Judicial Separation Proceedings.
-As detailed in our earlier blog, a Judicial Separation Order does not dissolve the marriage; the parties remain married to each other but free from the obligations associated with marriage.
+A Judicial Separation Order does not dissolve the marriage; the parties remain married to each other but free from the obligations associated with marriage.

 If parties separate and are able to reach agreement in respect of finances, a Separation Agreement can be prepared setting out the terms of their agreement.
 Amongst other things, it will specify that the parties intend to live separate and apart.
 It can specify whether it is intended that there be Divorce Proceedings at a later date, who will issue and on what basis.
 It is, in effect, a contract between the parties.